Corazone777/auth_todo/README.md

     -GPASS => gmail account password

 Fill out the form for registration with your credentials, email will be sent to email address given.
-After clicking the link account is verified and you can log in from now on.
+After clicking the link account is verified and you can log in.

 Todos can be removed after they are completed.